-1.2 Transmitters
+2 Transmitters

-1.2.1 The frequency tolerance for coast station transmitters should not exceed 5 parts in 106, and that for ship station transmitters should not exceed 10 parts in 106.
+2.1 The frequency tolerance for coast station transmitters should not exceed 5 parts in 106, and that for ship station transmitters and stations operating under RR No. 51.77 should not exceed 10 parts in 106.

-1.2.2 Spurious emissions on discrete frequencies, when measured in a non-reactive load equal to the nominal output impedance of the transmitter, should be in accordance with the provisions of RR Appendix S3 [Appendix 8].
+2.2 Spurious emissions on discrete frequencies, when measured in a non-reactive load equal to the nominal output impedance of the transmitter, should be in accordance with the provisions of RR Appendix 3.

-1.2.3 The carrier power for coast stations should not normally exceed 50 W.
+2.3 The carrier power for coast stations should not normally exceed 50 W.

-1.2.4 The carrier power for ship station transmitters should not exceed 25 W. Means should be provided to readily reduce this power to 1 W or less for use at short ranges, except for digital selective calling equipment operating on 156.525 MHz (channel 70) in which case the power reduction facility is optional (see also Recommendation ITU-R M.541 recommends 3.7).
+2.4 The carrier power for ship station transmitters should not exceed 25 W. Means should be provided to readily reduce this power to 1 W or less for use at short ranges, except for digital selective calling equipment operating on 156.525 MHz (channel 70) in which case the power reduction facility is optional .

-1.2.5 The upper limit of the audio-frequency band should not exceed 3 kHz.
+2.5 The upper limit of the audio-frequency band should not exceed 3 kHz.